Hodge correlators: Introduction

 3mm Here is another crucial example.
 Let $f(z)$ be a weight two cuspidal Hecke eigenform.
 So $f(z)dz$ is a holomorphic $1$-form on a compactified modular curve $\overline M$.
 Recall that by the Manin-Drinfeld theorem the image in the Jacobian of any degree zero cuspidal divisor $a$ on $\overline M$ is torsion.
 So there is a modular unit $g_a \in {\cal O}^*(M)$ such that ${\rm div}(g_a)$ is a multiple of the divisor $a$.
 According to Bloch and Beilinson \cite{B} we get an element \be \la{BEE} \{g_a, g_b\}\in K_2(\overline M)\otimes \Q. \ee Applying the regulator map to this element, and evaluating it on the $1$-form $f(z)dz$, we get an integral \be \la{BEERS} \int_{\overline M(\C)}\log|g_a|\overline \partial \log|g_b| f(z)dz. \ee It is a Rankin-Selberg convolution integral.
 Indeed, $\log|g_a|$ is the value of a non-holomorphic Eisenstein series at $s=1$, and $\partial \log|g_b|$ is a holomorphic weight two Eisenstein series.
 Therefore according to the Rankin - Selberg method, the integral is proportional to the product of special values of $L(f, s)$ at $s=1$ and $s=2$.
 Moreover (see \cite{SS} for a detailed account) one can find cuspidal divisors $a$ and $b$ such that the proportionality coefficient is non-zero, i.e. \be \la{BEERS213} \int_{\overline M(\C)}\log|g_a|\overline \partial \log|g_b| f(z)dz \sim L(f,2). \ee Using the functional equation for $L(f,s)$, one can easily deduce that $L'(f,0)$ is a period.
 Finally, suitable modifications of Beilinson's $\zeta$-elements (\ref{BEE}) give rise to Kato's Euler system \cite{Ka}.

-There are similar results, due to Beilinson \cite{B2} in the weight two case, and Beilinson (unpublished) and, independently, Scholl (cf. \cite{DS}) for the special values of L-functions of cuspidal Hecke eigenforms of arbitrary weight $w\geq 2$ at any integral point to the left of the critical strip.
+There are similar results, due to Beilinson \cite{B2} in the weight two case, and Beilinson (unpublished) and, independently, Scholl (cf. \cite{DS}) for the special values of L-functions of cuspidal Hecke eigenforms of arbitrary weight $w\geq 2$ at any integral point to the left of the critical strip, that is at $s \in \Z_{\leq 0}$.

 3mm This picture, especially the motivic $\zeta$-elements, seem to come out of the blue.
 Furthermore, already for $L''({\rm Sym}^2f, 0)$, related by the functional equation to $L({\rm Sym}^2f, 3)$ we do not know in general how to prove that it is a period.